Distributionally Robust Optimization with Moment Ambiguity Sets: Introduction

 We remark that the distributionally robust min-max optimization \be \min_{x\in X}\,\max_{\mu\in\mathcal{\mathcal{M}}}\mathbb{E}_{\mu}[F(x,\xi)] \ee is a special case of the distributionally robust optimization in the form (\ref{md:ecDRPO}).
 Assume each $\mu\in\mathcal{M}$ is a probability measure (i.e., $\mathbb{E}_{\mu}[1] = 1$), then the min-max optimization \reff{md:minmax} is equivalent to \be \min_{(x, x_0) \in X \times \re}\, x_0 \quad \st\quad \inf_{\mu\in\mathcal{M}}\mathbb{E}_{\mu}[x_0 -F(x,\xi)]\ge 0 . \ee This is a distributionally robust optimization problem in the form (\ref{md:ecDRPO}).

-The distributionally robust optimization is frequently used for various applications.
+The distributionally robust optimization is frequently used to model uncertainties in various applications.
+It is closely related to stochastic optimization and robust optimization.
+Under certain conditions, the DRO can be transformed into other two kinds of problems.
 In stochastic optimization (see \cite{IntrotoSP,SAforSPLan,LanBk20,RusSha03,StochasticOpt}), people often need to solve decision problems such that the true distributions can be well approximated by sampling.
 The performance of computed solutions heavily relies on the quality of sampling.
 In order to get more stable solutions, regularization terms can be added to the optimization (see \cite{NieSPO,SOstability,DRSVI}).
 In robust optimization (see\cite{RobustConvexOpt,TheoApplRobustOpt}), the uncertainty is often assumed to be freely distributed in some sets.
 This approach is often computationally tractable and suitable for large-scale data.
 However, it may produce too pessimistic decisions for certain applications.
 Combining these two approaches may give more reasonable decisions sometimes.
 Some information of random variables may be well estimated, or even exactly generated from the sampling or historic data.
 For instance, people may know the support of the measure, discrepancy from a reference distribution, or its descriptive statistics.
 The ambiguity set can be given as a collection of measures satisfying such properties.
 It contains some exact information of distributions, as well as some uncertainties.
 For decision problems with ambiguity sets, it is naturally to find optimal decisions that work well under uncertainties.
 This gives rise to distributionally robust optimization like (\ref{md:ecDRPO}).